favarete/GodotGameAnalytics/README.md

 void progressionStart_2(String progression01, String progression02)
 void progressionStart_3(String progression01, String progression02, String progression03)
 ```
-Use this when a player is starting a progression attempt.
-The functions gives option to use from 1 to 3 parameters
-that represents the progression start in you game.
+Use this when a player initiates an attempt to progress the game.
+The functions give you the option to use from 1 to 3 parameters that represent the beginning of the progression in your game.

 **Progression Event Fail**